Abandoned & Little-Known Airfields:

 The Aerodromes table on the 1964 San Antonio Sectional Chart (courtesy of Bill Suffa)

-described Pearland Airport as having a total of 4 runways,
+described Pearland Airport as having a total of 4 runways, with the longest runway being a 2,600' asphalt strip.

 The last photo that has been located of Pearland Airport while it was still open to fixed-wing aircraft was a 1981 aerial view.